Digital pathways to inclusive growth: BFA Global’s next generation of work in livelihoods

 Our excitement about digital platforms is grounded in their nature as enablers and accelerators of the digital economy.
 They have deepened last-mile access to markets by fostering digital payments, providing financing, and bringing operational efficiencies, better information, and transparency.
 They have the potential to go further to serve as marketplace intermediaries for the excluded populations which we ultimately aim to serve through our work at BFA Global.
 We see the potential generative power of platforms enables their users not only to consume but also produce goods and services which generate incomes and support new livelihoods.
 However, while these characteristics can be transformative, we acknowledge that the platform-led deconstruction of jobs into bundles of piecemeal tasks has also led to less agency and eliminated protections for formally employed workers.

-There are already patterns and practices which give rise to concerns that earnings from gig work will always be volatile and under downward pressure form the global ‘race to the bottom’.
-Drivers on ride sharing platforms continue to protest around the world, frustrated by meager wages and maltreatment.
+There are already patterns and practices which give rise to concerns that earnings from gig work will always be volatile and under downward pressure from the global ‘race to the bottom’.
+Drivers on ride-sharing platforms continue to protest around the world, frustrated by meager wages and maltreatment.
 Clearly, the extent of downward pressure on rates of pay varies by the nature of the work–whether it must be locally provided (like taxi services) or can be globally procured (like many forms of pure online work).
 It will also depend on factors like whether the quality of tasks can be adequately verified, whether potential employers trust work records so as to be willing to pay more for experience and track record, and of course, on the market power which digital work platforms have to deduct their commissions, which average around 20% on major digital work platforms today, from some combination of seller commission and buyer fees (1).
 It is not unreasonable therefore to question if digital work can lead to large scale dignified and fulfilling work, when most of the power seems to rest with the platform.

 Most people are not natural or successful entrepreneurs.
-According to the Global Entrepreneurship Monitor, which has conducted large scale surveys for twenty years across numerous countries, the average total early stage entrepreneurial activity rate across 48 countries is 12.6%, or around one in eight adults.
+According to the Global Entrepreneurship Monitor, which has conducted large scale surveys for twenty years across numerous countries, the average total early-stage entrepreneurial activity rate across 48 countries is 12.6%, or around one in eight adults.
 Of the minority who are entrepreneurs, many are “accidental” and satisfied with growing to a certain size, and then subsisting off of the income.
 Many people would prefer a steady job instead of the risk and uncertainty of a business.
 But not every business has the capacity to grow, nor can every person be an entrepreneur or even desires to be one.

 Currently, a relatively small fraction of all workers (1-5%) are what we term “iWorkers” whose livelihood depends on digital connectivity.
 Among these are “Hustlers”, persons with an internal motivation that drives them to strive and grow small ‘side hustles’ to become businesses.
 But hustlers are a minority of entrepreneurs–around 25% in our samples. iWork can support livelihoods for the larger group of non-hustlers too.
 In this blog, we will discuss the pathways for income growth for iWorkers and hustlers in turn based on our recent work in these.